The Ulam-Hammersley problem for multiset permutations: Poissonization: variants of the Hammersley process

 Using the tail inequality for the binomial (Lemma \ref{lem:ChernovB}) we get

 The proof of \eqref{eq:lower_star} is identical.
 This shows Lemma \ref{lem:lower_upper_star} with $g_1(\eps)=\eps^2/12$. \end{proof}

 For longest non-decreasing subsequences we have a statement similar to Lemma \ref{lem:lower_upper_star}.
-The only modification in the proof is that in order to estimate the number of sinks one has to replace Lemma \ref{lem:ChernovB} (tail inequality for the Binomial) by Lemma \ref{lem:ChernovG} (tail inequality for a sum of geometric random variables).
+The only modification in the proof is that in order to estimate the number of sinks one has to replace Lemma \ref{lem:ChernovB} (tail inequality for the Binomial) by Lemma \ref{lem:ChernovG} (tail inequality for a sum of geometric random variables\footnote{Note that it is only stated for $0<\eps<1$ but this is enough for our purpose since the left-hand side of \eqref{eq:Binom} is non-increasing in $\eps$.}).
 During the proof we need to bound $\sqrt{xt\lambda}+x\lambda$ by $\sqrt{xt\lambda}$, this explains the form of the right-hand side in eq.\eqref{eq:upper_leq} and \eqref{eq:lower_leq}.

 \begin{proof}[Proof of Theorem \ref{Th:BorneInf_L}] Adding sources/sinks may not decrease $\mathcal{L}_{<}$ so

 thus the upper bound \eqref{eq:upper} is a direct consequence of Lemma \ref{lem:lower_upper_star}.